Kesavan-Hex/havoc-wiki/pages/internal/adding_device.md

 ## Official devices

-If you have a working device tree/kernel, and would like to submit it for official builds, please check [this url](https://github.com/PixelExperience/official_devices/blob/master/README.md) for more instructions.
+If you have a working device tree/kernel, and would like to submit it for official builds, please check [this url](https://github.com/Havoc-OS/official_devices/blob/master/README.md) for more instructions.
 Please note - your device **must** have full hardware support (i.e., every peripheral works) and **must** be stable.

-The PixelExperience wiki provides instructions based on the assumption that your device has got its device tree and required depedencies under the [PixelExperience-Devices GitHub organization](https://github.com/PixelExperience-Devices).
+The Havoc-OS wiki provides instructions based on the assumption that your device has got its device tree and required depedencies under the [Havoc-OS-Devices GitHub organization](https://github.com/Havoc-OS-Devices).

 ## Setting up the wiki locally